ComNets-Bremen/OppNets-Survey-Material/Templates/README.md

 Templates
 =========

-This directory contains the sample experiment log as referred to in the survey
+This directory contains the sample experiment log as referred to in the survey.